 File Select Screen

-In the US version, the L and R buttons look closer to their real life counterparts.
-The phrase "New file" is used in the US, while "No data" is used in Japan.
+In the US and EU version, the L and R buttons look closer to their real life counterparts.
+The phrase "New file" is used in the US and EU, while "No data" is used in Japan.

 The menus were tabbed in the Japanese version.
-In the US, the tabs are moved upward, and those not being used are darkened.
+In the US and EU, the tabs are moved upward, and those not being used are darkened.